Abie2023/Flask-App/README.md

 ---

-## Overview

-The Expense Tracker by Skolers is a tool designed to effortlessly track and manage personal costs.
-Users can add transactions, keep track of earnings and expenditures, and gain insights into spending habits through graphical representations of monthly totals for costs and income.

----

 ## Features

 1. **Add Transactions:** Easily add income and expenses by providing details such as date, category, amount, and description.
 2. **Track Expenses:** Maintain a comprehensive record of expenses and income to understand spending habits.
-3. **Monthly Overview:** View a graphical breakdown of monthly total spending and income for better financial insights.
-4. **User-Friendly Interface:** The cost tracker features a simple, intuitive design for easy navigation and usage.
+3. **User-Friendly Interface:** The cost tracker features a simple, intuitive design for easy navigation and usage.

 ---

 ## Technologies Used

+- Flask
+  - Python
 - HTML5
 - CSS3
+  - Bootstrap
 - JavaScript
+  - JQuery
+  - Popper js
+  - Chart js

 ---